 To complete the configuration process, establish trust with the federation's discovery service and your organizational IDP by registering the portal's service provider metadata with them.
 There are two ways to obtain this metadata:

-- In the Security section of the Edit Settings page for your organization, click the Get Service Provider button.
-This shows the metadata for your organization, which you can save as an XML file on your computer.
+- In the Security section of the Settings page for your organization, click the Download service provider metadata button to download the metadata file for your organization.

 - Open the URL of the metadata and save as an XML file on your computer.
 The URL is https://webadaptorhost.domain.com/webadaptorname/sharing/rest/portals/self/sp/metadata?token=<token>, for example, https://samltest.domain.com/arcgis/sharing/rest/portals/self/sp/metadata?token=G6943LMReKj_kqdAVrAiPbpRloAfE1fqp0eVAJ-IChQcV-kv3gW-gBAzWztBEdFY.
 You can generate a token using https://webadaptorhost.domain.com/webadaptorname/sharing/rest/generateToken.
 When entering the URL in the Generate Token page, specify the fully qualified domain name of the identity provider server in the Webapp URL field.
 Choosing any other option, such as IP Address or IP Address of this request's origin, is not supported and may generate an invalid token.